unoplatform/uno/doc/articles/uno-publishing-windows-packaged-signed.md

 ## Considerations for solutions with class library projects

-If your app references multiple library projects projects, you will need to split the above build command in two parts, one to restore NuGet packages, and the other one to create the package.
+If your app references multiple library projects, you will need to split the above build command into two parts, one to restore NuGet packages, and the other one to create the package.

 To build your solution: